d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 ## Implementation from Scratch

-To gain a better understanding of the model, let us implement a GRU from scratch.
+To gain a better understanding of the model, let's implement a GRU from scratch.

 ### Reading the Dataset